Molecular symmetry: Representations and their characters

-This point group only contains four operations and matrices for the other three operations are obtained similarly, including the identity matrix which just contains 1's on the leading diagonal (top left to bottom right) and 0's elsewhere.
+This point group only contains four operations and matrices for the other three operations are obtained similarly, including the identity matrix which just contains 1s on the leading diagonal (top left to bottom right) and 0s elsewhere.
 Having obtained the representation matrices in this way it is not difficult to show that they multiply out in exactly the same way as the operations themselves.